YMahabeer/TROUBLESHOOTING-INTERNET-CONNECTIVITY---HOME-LAB/README.md

     If the issue is not the cable, then you will have to replace the NIC card or motherboard if it is integrated.
 Before you do that however, you can insert a known good NIC card into the machine to see if that works.
 If the issue is resolved, then it is faulty hardware causing the problems.

-      i. **Hard Drive Swap**
+    **Hard Drive Swap**
     A great way to determine if the connectivity issues are hardware verses software related is to boot into a different operating system on the same machine.
 You can do this by swapping the hard drive in the machine with a known good one.
 If the system booths and there are no issues, then it’s a software issue.
 If it is still not fixed, then you know it’s a hardware problem.

     Most of the time the machine will find the new drive but if you are having issues then you can press the ESC/F10/F12 keys during boot.
 This will open the boot menu and allow you to manually select which drive to booth from.

     f. **Resolve Software Related Problems**
     If the issues are not hardware related, then they might be software related.
 Here are a few ways to resolve the software related issues.